KDE/sink/docs/clientapi.md

 Each modification is associated with a specific revision, which allows the synchronizer to do automatic conflict resolution.

 ### Conflict Resolution
-Conflicts can occur at two points in the client:
+Conflicts can occur at two points:

 * While i.e. an editor is open and we receive an update for the same entity
 * After a modification is sent to the synchronizer but before it's processed